How to Build a Koi Pond

 Start out by creating a rough drawing of the pond and where you want the filtration system to be located.

-In this case, the pond is a 12′ long by 6′ wide rectangle.
+In this case, we're building a 12′ long by 6′ wide rectangular koi pond .
 The pond skimmer and bottom drain prefilter are installed 18″ back from the pond’s edge.
 The 3-way flow control valve is located inside a round valve box between the skimmer and pre-filter.
 The Uv system and aeration system are located inside a rectangular valve box adjacent to the skimmer and pre-filter.
 Both the bead filter and external pond pump are located about 18′ away from the pond.

-Start by painting your design drawing on the ground in “actual size”.
+Start by painting your koi pond design drawing on the ground in “actual size”.
 Use your actual dimensions so you can clearly see what you're going to build prior digging

 !!!
 Make sure to always call your local Utilities

-to locate underground pipes and wiring before you dig !!!
+to locate underground pipes, gas lines, and electric lines before you dig !!!

 Digging with a small excavator from your local rental place makes for a much easier time.
 They're fun and easy to operate too!